frozzare/alfred/readme.md

 [![Build Status](https://travis-ci.org/frozzare/alfred.svg?branch=master)](https://travis-ci.org/frozzare/alfred) [![Go Report Card](https://goreportcard.com/badge/github.com/frozzare/alfred)](https://goreportcard.com/report/github.com/frozzare/alfred)

 Alfred is a development environment for applications using Docker.
-It's not a replacement for [Docker Compose](https://docs.docker.com/compose/).
+It's not a replacement for [Docker Compose](https://docs.docker.com/compose/) but a simpler way to use docker when you develop sites or applications for customers.

+No windows support (yet, pull request?).

 Check out the [examples](https://github.com/frozzare/alfred/tree/master/examples).

 ## Setup

 Before using Alfred you have to point all `*.dev` domains to localhost.

 ## Proxy container